 where $I_0$ is the modified Bessel function of the first kind with order zero, and $b = \sqrt{2K(\theta_i)}$ is defined based on the Rician shape parameter $K(\theta_i)$ which can be expressed as~\cite{Kim-2018-Outage}:

-where $a_3$ and $b_3$ are parameters dependent on frequency and environment which are related to constant parameters $k_0$ and $k_{\frac{\pi}{2}}$ defined as:

-By adopting a similar approach as in~\cite{Guan-2016-ToTransmit}, we consider a channel threshold policy where $\beta_n > 0$ is defined as a channel fading threshold.
+By adopting a similar approach as in~\cite{Guan-2016-ToTransmit}, consider a channel threshold policy where $\beta_n > 0$ is defined as a channel fading threshold.
 Based on $\beta_n$, the source node $n \in N$ decides to transmit a packet toward its destination over the best frequency channel $f^* = \underset{f \in F}{\arg\max} \ \ \Tilde{h}_n^f \hat{h}_n^f$ if $\Tilde{h}_n^{f^*} \ge \beta_n$, otherwise enqueue the packet in its buffer.
-The probability of the channel fading coefficient lower than the channel fading threshold would be the cumulative distribution function (CDF) of the Rician distribution, which is given by:
+Then, the cumulative distribution function (CDF) of the Rician distribution can be defined as:

 where $Q_1$ is the first-order Marcum Q-function \cite{You-2019-Trajectory}.
-Therefore, the probability that the source node transmits a packet during a time slot can be calculated as $\phi(\beta_n) = 1-Pb(\Tilde{h}_n^{f^*}<\beta_n)$.
-Thus, assuming that there are $|F|$ frequency bands, we obtain:
+Then, the probability of transmitting a packet during a time slot by the source node can be calculated as $\mu_n(\beta_n) = 1-Pb(\Tilde{h}_n^{f^*}<\beta_n)$.
+Thus, by assuming $|F|$ frequency bands, we obtain:

-A similar approach could be used for the Rayleigh channel model for which the PDF of Rayleigh distribution can be expressed as:
+A similar approach can be used for the Rayleigh channel which the PDF of Rayleigh distribution is expressed as:

 where $\Omega$ represents the Rayleigh fading factor.
-The probability that $\Tilde{h}_{n}^f$ is lower than $\beta_n^{Ray}$ can be defined as the CDF of Rayleigh distribution, i.e.,:
+Then, the CDF of Rayleigh distribution can be defined as:

-Therefore, the probability of transmitting a packet over the Rayleigh channel is obtained as:
+Therefore, the probability of transmitting a packet over the Rayleigh channel is obtained as follows: